 4) Discrimination, based on a person's actual or perceived race, age, sexual orientation, color, creed, national origin, ethnic group, religion, religious practice, sex, sexual orientation, gender or gender identity, marital or veteran status, use of a recognized guide dog, hearing dog or service dog, or disability as a basis for treating another in a negative manner on school property or at a school function.
+This can include posting or publishing video, audio recordings or pictures (written material, cell phones, Internet, videos, etc.).

 5) Harassment, bullying, cyberbullying or intimidation, including but not limited to actions or statements that put an individual in fear of bodily harm and/or emotional discomfort.
+This can include posting or publishing video, audio recordings or pictures (written material, cell phones, Internet, videos, etc.).

 6) Sexual harassment, which includes unwelcome sexual advances, requests for sexual favors, taking, sending, displaying, forwarding, or receiving sexually explicit videos, pictures or auditory recordings and other verbal or physical conduct or communication of a sexual nature.
+This can include posting or publishing video, audio recordings or pictures (written material, cell phones, Internet, videos, etc.).

 7) Hazing, which includes any intentional or reckless act directed against another for the purpose of initiation into, affiliating with or maintaining membership in any school sponsored activity, organization, club or team.
+This can include posting or publishing video, audio recordings or pictures (written material, cell phones, Internet, videos, etc.).